somemothersson/smalito-blog/content/blog/geocode/index.md

 In my instance, I had 78 neighborhood names in the remote census API and an "areaId", that `they` made up, which I needed to interface with.
 Being that array indexes start at 0, and my array needed to have it's first entry at 1.
 I took the dumbguy approach and just added the first entry twice, which I would then delete after the data was populated.
 I know its a bit hamfisted, but I was pressed for time, gimme a break *jeeze*.

 #### SideBar: Format place and state in a seperate file
-If you're using neighborhoods like me, you need to include the city and state.
-Neighborhood names are too vauge.
-I preprocessed this by jamming a quick array map in another file with areaArray to add my city and state
+If you're using neighborhoods, like me, you need to include the city and state.
+Neighborhood names on their own are too vauge.
+I preprocessed this with a quick array map in another file via areaArray to add my city and state to the neighborhood names I would need to match to via the Census Data API.